Germany men's national under-21 field hockey team

-The Germany men's national under-21 field hockey team represents Germanyin men's international under-21 field hockey competitions and is controlled by the German Hockey Federation, the governing body for field hockey in Germany.
+The Germany men's national under-21 field hockey team represents Germany in men's international under-21 field hockey competitions and is controlled by the German Hockey Federation, the governing body for field hockey in Germany.

-The team competes in the EuroHockey Junior Championships which they have won six times.
+The team competes in the EuroHockey Junior Championships which they have won seven times.
 They have qualified for all Junior World Cups which they have won a record six times.